 However, it was not an easy ride and it rapidly became clear that whatever the business focus, the need to look at big data to understand real market conditions is essential.
 As a disruptor to the market and providing factual, unedited science-driven insight, Cazana have been right in the centre of what can only be described as the beginning of a paradigm shift, where all parts of the industry acknowledge that basing their commercial strategy and vehicle pricing on manually edited data referenced on historical information, is just not good enough to stay ahead of the consumer and maximise profit opportunities.

 When contemplating the coming year, the first thing to consider is the confidence levels for 2020.
 These will give an indication of how both consumers and businesses anticipate the journey through the coming months.
 The chart below shows Business Confidence from 2017 through until 2021.

 This is an important indicator for the coming year and illustrates the rising confidence in the latter part of 2019 which came as a result of the election and the subsequent knowledge that the UK would indeed complete Brexit.
 An interesting aspect of this chart is that confidence is set to drop again as we near the end of the year.
 This is due to concerns over exactly how well the government will manage to negotiate new trade deals with our European neighbours.
 There is also scepticism over the speed with which other world trading agreements may be negotiated.

 The chart below shows the pattern of Consumer Confidence from the beginning of 2019 through until the end of 2020:-

 Consumer Confidence Forecast

-Cazana is ideally placed to help every sector of the UK Automotive industry to improve business by providing high-quality realtime retail driven insight that will help improve the return on investment, increase awareness and improve profits.
-2019 will be an exciting and innovative year for all.
+Cazana are ideally placed to help every sector of the UK Automotive industry by providing high quality realtime retail driven insight that will help improve the return on investment, increase awareness and improve profits.
+2020 will be another exciting and innovative year for all.